mrahmadt/the-hub/README.md

 - "My Apps" page to pin/bookmark your favorite resources.
 - Organize your resources in different categories.
 - Share announcements and posts to all employees.
-- Support Mobile Web App (install to your iOS & Android).
+- Support Mobile Web App (install it to your iOS & Android).
 - Support Microsoft Teams.
 - SSO with Azure Active Directory.